sebastianotronto/mathsoftware/README.md

 the second exercise of homework 2.
 For that one I tried to do something "fun", but I am not very satisfied with the result: in the end it was harder to understand the problem than how to solve it.

-### Final comments

-(I will elaborate my comments on the course overall once I receive the course evaluation from the students)